chipzx92/DataEngineeringI320/docs/presentations/dimensional_modeling/index.md

 systems - what we've been calling E-R data models - because that is the right model for applications that have many small transactions.
 But normalized data models are inefficient and hard to understand when doing more complex kinds of analytics.
-Analytical queries against operational databases will join many tables and use more sophisticated features of SQL to get the answers to the questions we want to ask.
+Analytical queries against operational databases will join many tables and will need to use more sophisticated features of SQL to get the answers to the
+questions we want to ask.

 ### Operational Data Model
 In our last assignment, we created a physical E-R model of our operational database: